Special Report: GPs call for bigger role in Covid vaccinations - as they warn Scotland has 'no plan' for rollout after over-80s

 “I can understand why things might be confusing to the public in Scotland, particularly given that GPs in England have been administering the vaccine for two or three weeks.

-"Unfortunately I think this is one of the unintended consequences of the new GP contract in Scotland where centralising the vaccine in hospitals rather than the primary care network has resulted in a slower start to the programme.”
+"Unfortunately I think this is one of the unintended consequences of the new GP contract in Scotland where centralising the vaccine in hospitals rather than like England's primary care networks has resulted in a slower start to the programme.”

 In Edinburgh, Dr Iain Morrison is among the GPs who wants to have a bigger role.